Seriously.. It’s finally time to get out of your own way. But how?

 20. You plan on being more altruistic when you’re rich.

 Good ole self-sabotage.
 It bites us all in the butt time and time again.
 And we rarely see it coming.
 This is because self-sabotage is typically a self-deceptive act.
 We simultaneously set ourselves up for social and emotional failure, while convincing ourselves that it is the obvious thing to do, or is at least justified under the circumstances.
 Frustrating!
+Our mind is once again inflicting self torturing behaviors!

-There is a way out, however.
-It involves more education.
+There is a way out.
+More education.

 If you’re looking for a clear and insightful rundown of how self-deceptive self-sabotage works so you can avoid setting yourself up for immediate failure, watch this free and enlightening video.
+You will see that it is not so hard to get out of your own way when you can see how and when you are doing it.
+Learn how to become aware of the sabotaging behaviors you would like to put an end to.